FORENSIC IMAGE COMPARISON

 Observable characteristics that distinguish objects within a class from one another.
 Individual characteristics result from random natural processes, manufacturing processes, intentional alteration, and wear-and-tear.
 Moreover, the ability to identify a specific object or subject requires similarity between individual characteristics.
 Analysts determine the sufficiency of these characteristics based on quality, quantity, and persistence of imagery details.

 Firstly, a thorough examination of class and individual characteristics between the known and unknown allows an analyst to form an opinion.
 Secondly, if the objects or subjects in question are the same, the analyst will eliminate all others of the same class.

-The digital image comparison investigation is not bound by images extracted from surveillance equipment, but images of sufficient quality.
+The digital image comparison investigation is not bound by images extracted from surveillance video equipment, but images of sufficient quality.
 These images are created by many types of digital camera systems and image formats.
 With this in mind, images must be of sufficient quality to analyze and extract characteristics for the photo forensics analysis.

 The most prolific source of evidence for police is from video images.
 However, video is not an accurate medium for identification on its own.
 This is because digital compression removes and adds information that wasn’t originally included.
 An image forensic expert MUST be able to interpret the data in order to provide an accurate comparison investigation.

 Photographic comparison incorporates analysis of imagery, comparison of individual features, evaluation of the comparison’s significance, and comparison verification.